Geobiology/Geobiology.github.io/Publications.md

 [IN PREPARATION]

 <b>Rojas</b>, <b>A</b>.,  Huntley, J. W., and Scarponi, G. “Spatial patterns of trematode-induced pits on bivalve skeletons: Challenges and prospects for research on parasite-host dynamics”.
-Submitted to Palaeogeography, Palaeoclimatology, Palaeoecology.
+Submitted to The Holocene.

 <b>Rojas</b>, <b>A</b>., et al. “The mid-Cretaceous saga: A multilayer network analysis of fossil cephalopods supports the three-fold natural division of the Cretaceous”.
 In preaparation for Cretaceous Research.

+<b>Rojas</b>, <b>A</b>., Eriksson, A., Neuman, M., Edler, D., Blöcker, C., and Rosvall, M. “A Natural History of Networks: Higher-Order Network Modeling for Paleobiology Research.”

+[SUBMITTED ARTICLES]

+B. Kroger and <b>Rojas</b>, <b>A</b>.
+"The Phanerozoic ageing of ecological communities".
+Paleobiology (PAB-2025-0038).

 [UNDER REVIEW ARTICLES]

-<b>Rojas</b>, <b>A</b>., Eriksson, A., Neuman, M., Edler, D., Blöcker, C., and Rosvall, M. “A Natural History of Networks: Higher-Order Network Modeling for Paleobiology Research.”
-Under review in Paleobiology (PAB-2024-0003).

 Alessandro, C., Mancuso, A., Prada, F., <b>Rojas</b>, <b>A</b>., Scarponi, D., Falini, G., Goffredo, S. Insights on Chamelea gallina growth dynamics from the Holocene climate optimum in the Northern Adriatic Sea (Italy).
 Under review in Science of the Total Environment (STOTEN-D-24-37850).